aadilminhaz/AI-Gateway/README.md

 - Sketch out Global Exception Handling and Logging
 - Call Client layer from service layer, to foward the request to target model inference API

+Phase 1: Model Implementation
+- Basic model loading and inferencing
+- Writing service layer to connect with model inferencing
+- Connecting AI-Gateway to service, to vaidate the prompt

 ## Architecture